giantswarm/retagger/README.md

 The copies in the Aliyun registry are not signed; the images renamed through `retagger run` ([renamed images](#renamed-images)) are not signed yet either.
+Mirrors in the Docker schema 1 manifest format (a few images from before 2019, `etcd:v3.3` for one) cannot carry a cosign signature at all; `retagger sign` reports them as unsignable and moves on.

 ## Image list formats